Totsukawaii/UndownUnlock/README.md

 2. Double click `install_miniconda.bat`, make sure the file path doesn't have spaces or brackets

-3. Right click and run `run_controller.bat` and `run_injector.bat` in Administrator mode
+3. Right click and run `run_controller.bat` and `run_injector.bat` in Administrator mode and wait for the installations to complete if it's your first time running.

-5. Launch Respondus.
+4. Launch Respondus.

-6. :warning: If dll has successfully been injected a messagebox saying 'Injected' will appear.
+5. :warning: If dll has successfully been injected a messagebox saying 'Injected' will appear.
 If dll has not been injected alt-tab will be detected and LockDownBrowser will close.

-7. Use `ctrl+left` and `ctrl+right` to alt-tab, use `ctrl+up` to show other windows, use `ctrl+down` to focus lockdown browser to type (or when the teacher is coming)
+6. Use `ctrl+left` and `ctrl+right` to alt-tab, use `ctrl+up` to show other windows, use `ctrl+down` to focus lockdown browser to type (or when the teacher is coming)

+7. Once you exit LockDownBrowser, use `esc` to restore windows.

 ## General Issues